aryaghan-mutum/WebServicesAutomation/README.md

 ## WebServicesAutomation Project

-The purpose of the suite is to test the content in the REST services (JSON files).
+The purpose of the suite is to test the content in the REST services (JSON files) using Functional Programming in Java Streams and Lambda Expressions.

 ### Run Tests using gradle commands: